ecriph/e-payment-api/README.md

 # e-payment-api
-Dockerized Basic bank versioned API with the ability to signup, sign in, and initiate transfers  between accounts.
+Dockerized basic bank versioned API with the ability to signup, sign in, and initiate transfers  between accounts.